sriramab/gamamanual/G__Operators.md

 ### `new_predicate`
 * **Possible use:**
   * OP(string) --->  msi.gaml.architecture.simplebdi.Predicate
+  * string OP bool --->  msi.gaml.architecture.simplebdi.Predicate
   * string OP map --->  msi.gaml.architecture.simplebdi.Predicate
-  * string OP bool --->  msi.gaml.architecture.simplebdi.Predicate
   * OP(string, map, bool) --->  msi.gaml.architecture.simplebdi.Predicate
   * OP(string, map, float) --->  msi.gaml.architecture.simplebdi.Predicate
-* **Result:** a new predicate with the given properties (name, values, is_true)a new predicate with the given properties (name)a new predicate with the given properties (name, values)a new predicate with the given properties (name, values)a new predicate with the given is_true (name, is_true)
+* **Result:** a new predicate with the given is_true (name, is_true)a new predicate with the given properties (name, values)a new predicate with the given properties (name, values, is_true)a new predicate with the given properties (name)a new predicate with the given properties (name, values)
 * **Examples:**
 ```
+predicate("hasWater", true )
+predicate("people to meet", people1 )
 predicate("people to meet", ["time"::10], true)
 predicate("people to meet")
 predicate("people to meet", people1, ["time"::10])
-predicate("people to meet", people1 )
-predicate("hasWater", true )
 ```